gilt/tech-blog/_posts/2017-07-24-large-scale-retro.md

 3)	[Decentralized retrospectives using Innovation Games Online platform](http://www.innovationgames.com/2014/06/how-to-run-huge-retrospectives/)
 4)	[Overall retrospective (LeSS framework)](https://less.works/less/framework/overall-retrospective.html)

-Around the same time, I was fortunate to join a Retrospective Facilitator's Gathering (RFG2017) - an annual event that brings together the most experienced retrospective facilitators from around the World.
+Around the same time, I was fortunate to join a Retrospective Facilitator's Gathering (RFG2017) - an annual event that brought together the most experienced retrospective facilitators from around the World.
 Learning from their experience as well as brainstorming together on the possible format was really helpful.
 I was especially greateful for the in-depth conversation with Diana Larsen in which she pointed out to
 > "clarify the goal and commitment of the key stakeholders before you start designing how to run the retrospective."

 Back to the drawing board again!
 More conversations, clarifications and convincing...
-With some modifications and adjustments, we finally were able to present a better option.
+With some modifications and adjustments, we finally were able to get the buy-in and moved forward with the retrospective.

 # What worked for us – a tiered format.

 ![Tiered Retro](http://i.imgur.com/35i1f82h.png)

+## Individual team-level retrospective

-In this approach, each individual sub-team was asked to run a retrospective using same data gathering format (provided by the main facilitator).
-The sub-teams were asked to identify two types of action items: ones that they felt were in their power to address and others that required system-level thinking and support from the larger project community.
-The former were selected by the sub-team and put in motion by their respective owners.
-The latter were passed to the main facilitator for analysis and later served as a starting point for the final retrospective.
+We had a mix of co-located and distributed sub-teams on this project and chose to enlist some help from multiple facilitators.
+To simplify data consolidation, each facilitator received a data gathering format along with a sample retrospective facilitation plan.
+Each individual sub-team was asked to identify two types of action items: ones that they felt were in their power to address and others that required a system-level thinking and the support from the larger project community.
+The former were selected by the sub-teams and put in motion by their respective owners.
+The latter were passed to the main facilitator for analysis and aggregation to serve as a starting point for the final retrospective.

-Who was invited to participate in final retrospective?
+## Final retrospective

-We agreed to invite two types of participants:
+For the final retrospective we brought together two types of participants:

 1) Leads and delegates from individual sub-teams (participated actively at all times)
 2) Senior leaders of the organization (joined in the last hour to review and support team's recommendations)

-Insights and actions from the final retrospective were later shared with entire project team.

-## Tier 1: Individual team-level retrospective

-We had a mix of co-located and distributed sub-teams on this project and choose to enlist help from multiple facilitators.
-To simplify data consolidation, each facilitator received a data gathering format along with a sample retrospective facilitation plan.
+The goal of this workshop was to review the recommendations from sub-teams, explore system level improvements and get the support from senior leadership to put the system-level changes into motion.

+## Retrospective plans

+Each retrospective was structured according to the [classic five-steps framework](https://www.amazon.com/Agile-Retrospectives-Making-Teams-Great/dp/0977616649) and included a number of activites selected from [Retromat](https://plans-for-retrospectives.com/en/).

 ### Sample plan for a Tier 1: Individual team-level retrospective

-**Duration: 1.5 - 2 hours**

-**Goal:** Identify team-level improvements and uncover system level improvement opportunities to be presented at the final retrospective.

-**Set the Stage** with a happiness histogram: How happy are you about the overall project (on the scale from 0 to 5)?
-Review Prime directive.
+**Set the Stage**

+We used a happiness histogram to get things started and get a sense for how the people felt about the overall project.
 ![Happiness Histogram](http://i.imgur.com/iJMp2W5m.jpg)

+Instead of reading the [Prime Directive](http://www.retrospectives.com/pages/retroPrimeDirective.html) once at the beginning with the team, we opted for displaying it in the room on a large poster as a visible reminder throughout the retrospective.

 **Gather Data**

-* Silent brainstorming: What worked well?
-What didn't work so well? - write at least two items in each category.
+Everyone was instructed to think about the things they liked about the project (**What worked well?**) and the once that could've been better (**What didn't work so well?**).
+In a short time-boxed silent brainstorming each team member had to come up with at least two items in each category.

-* Pair-share: Stand in a line, facing each other.
-Discuss with the person in front of you what each of you have written on the post-its.
-Switch partner after two minutes.
-Switch again and talk to at least three different partners.
+Next we facilitated a pair-share activity in a "speed dating" format.
+Forming two lines, we asked participants to face each other and take turns discussing what each of them wrote on their post-its.
+After two minutes the partners were switched and the new pair were formed to continue discussion with the new people.
+The randomness of forming pairs in this activity was a great way to increase the level of energy in the room and get e

 ![Pair Share](http://i.imgur.com/juJpgPwm.jpg)